AxisCommunications/acap-runtime/README.md

 ### Examples

-The following examples use the Parameter API with ACAP runtime as a native ACAP application:
+The following examples use the Parameter API with ACAP Runtime as a native ACAP application:

 - [parameter-api-cpp][paramter-api-cpp]
 - [parameter-api-python][parameter-api-python]

-The following examples use the ACAP runtime containerized version to run the Inference API server:
+The following examples use the ACAP Runtime containerized version to run the Inference API server:

 - [minimal-ml-inference][minimal-ml-inference]
 - [object-detector-cpp][object-detector-cpp]

-## Building ACAP runtime
+## Building ACAP Runtime

-This repo provides Dockerfiles to be used to build ACAP runtime.
+This repo provides Dockerfiles to be used to build ACAP Runtime.

 <!-- markdownlint-disable MD024 -->
 ### Native ACAP application